 If a web container receives a valid partial request, the web container must examine the welcome file list defined in the deployment descriptor.
 The welcome file list is an ordered list of partial URLs with no trailing or leading "/".
 The web server must append each welcome file in the order specified in the deployment descriptor to the partial request and check whether a static resource in the WAR is mapped to that request URI.
+If no match is found, the web server MUST again append each welcome file in the order specified in the deployment descriptor to the deployment descriptor to the partial request descriptor to the partial request and check whether a static resource in the WAR is mapped to that request URI.
 If no match is found, the web server MUST again append each welcome file in the order specified in the deployment descriptor to the partial request and check if a servlet is mapped to that request URI.
 The web container must send the request to the first resource in the WAR that matches.
 The container may send the request to the welcome resource with a forward, a redirect, or a container specific mechanism that is indistinguishable from a direct request.